Our non-small cell lung cancer include adenocarcinoma.

 carcinoma in-situ, right?
 The breast,

-the ductal carcinoma in-situ, those are malignant.
+the ductal carcinoma in-situ.

-But luckily the membrane has not been ruptured.
+Luckily the membrane has not been ruptured.

 So, the adenocarcinoma in-situ is known as